 How much does Kybella cost?

 The average cost of Kybella treatment is $1200 to $1800 per session.
-The total cost would vary depending upon the number of sessions you need.
+The total cost would vary depending upon the number of sessions you need and also by location.
+See up-to-date pricing of Kybella by state.

 What should you expect after Kybella treatment?